timvlaer/timvlaer.github.io/_posts/2017-06-28-embedded-redis-junit.md

 I am very happy with the [EmbeddedRedis implementation of Krzysztof Styrc](https://github.com/kstyrc/embedded-redis) for integration testing.
 To add some convenience, I created a JUnit ExternalResource from it, so I can add it as a ClassRule to my test.
 JUnit will then start and stop the cluster before and after the test suite.

-I use a cluster setup of Redis, so it chooses a random free network port itself.

 ```java
 @ClassRule
 public static final EmbeddedRedis REDIS = new EmbeddedRedis();
 ```

-The implementation:
+I use a cluster setup of Redis, so it chooses a random free network port itself.
+The implementation of the ExternalResource is straightforward:

 ```java
 import org.junit.rules.ExternalResource;